nmanu06/electronics-self-learn/learn-basics-of-electricity.md

 ## Ohm’s Law: The Golden Rule of Electronics

-One of the most important relationships in electronics is Ohm’s Law, which connects voltage, current, and resistance:
+One of the most important relationships in electronics is Ohm’s Law, which connects voltage, current, and resistance.
+The law states that the current through a conductor is proportional to the voltage across it and inversely proportional to its resistance, which can be mathematically represented as:

-V = I × R
+$$
+I = \frac{V}{R}
+$$

 Where:

 V is voltage (volts)